isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-the-land-the-national-archives-of-singapores-map-collection.md

 The years 1919 to 1938, between the end of World War I and the outbreak of World War II, was an important period for cartography in Singapore as concerted efforts were made to improve the quality of local maps.
 NAS has a rich collection of about 1,700 maps covering this period.
 In 1920. a decision was made to initiate a modern trigonometrical survey of the Straits Settlements that would later enhance the accuracy of subsequent maps.
 One of the results of this effort was a comprehensive 16-part coloured topographic map of Singapore published in 1924.
 This was the first proper topographical map of Singapore ever made and represented a considerable improvement in accuracy over previous mapping. [^5]

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/Thomson_Straits_of_SG_Map.jpg)
 <div style="background-color: white;">J.T.
-Thomson’s 1846 Survey Map of the Straits of Singapore showing the western entrance into straits. <i>Urban Redevelopment Authority, courtesy of National Archives of Singapore. </i></div>
+Thomson’s 1846 Survey Map of the Straits of Singapore showing the western entrance into the straits. <i>Urban Redevelopment Authority, courtesy of National Archives of Singapore. </i></div>

 NAS has about 700 maps from the World War II period (1939-1945), covering the tense years following the outbreak of war in Europe, the battles for Malaya and Singapore, and the Japanese Occupation.
 Highlights of the collection include British topographical maps of Malaya and Singapore from 1939 that were drafted as part of war preparations.
 Also of interest are reproduction copies of British and Japanese military maps capturing troop movements during the course of the Malayan and Singapore campaigns, as well as British military planning maps drawn up as part of the Allied effort to recapture Malaya and Singapore.
 Most of these British military maps were obtained from NAUK and the British Library, while the Japanese maps were either reproduced or acquired from private collections.